UniMath/agda-unimath/src/species/species-of-inhabited-types.lagda.md

 ## Idea

-A species of inhabited type is a map from the subuniverse of inhabited types to a universe.
+A **species of inhabited types** is a map from the subuniverse of inhabited types to a universe.

 ## Definition